 53 Jobs And Only Fired Once

-Three months into my first VP of marketing role, the head of HR came and escorted me into my boss’s office on a Friday afternoon.
+Three months into my first Chief Marketing role, the head of HR came and escorted me into my boss’s office on a Friday afternoon.

 My wife and I had a little baby at home.
 We were living with my in-laws while building our dream home.
 We wanted to have a whole bunch of more kids.
 I can not be the person who gets fired!!!